EngineerBetter/engineerbetter-hugo/content/blog/concourse_up_manifest_beginners.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

 [Concourse-Up](https://github.com/EngineerBetter/concourse-up) was born in May 2017 and is a project that keeps on being nurtured by our team.
-We're proud to make a difference to our users working on a tool that makes their lives easier, because life is too short for worrying about your [Concourse](https://concourse-ci.org/)deployments!
+We're proud to make a difference to our users working on a tool that makes their lives easier, because life is too short for worrying about your [Concourse](https://concourse-ci.org/) deployments!

 To understand Concourse-Up, it is important to acknowledge the value of the Concourse-Up manifest, which is how we describe the exact combination of components that Concourse-Up deploys.
 This manifest used to be bundled as part of the tool, but we recently decoupled it and now maintain it as an independently deployable unit.